lowlighter/metrics/README.md

 You can specify either an index with a color, or a language name (case insensitive) with a color.
 Colors can be either in hexadecimal format or a [named color](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value).

 Use the special value `rainbow` to use rainbow colors.
-Use `complementary` to use [complementary colors](https://en.wikipedia.org/wiki/Complementary_colors).

 </details>